Was Your Loved One Killed in an Accident?

 - Damages: The plaintiff must show that they suffered damages as a result of the deceased’s death, such as funeral expenses, medical bills, and loss of support.

-Damages Available in a CA Wrongful Death Claim
+Damages Available in a Los Angeles Wrongful Death Claim

 There are various types of damages that can be awarded to the family members of the deceased.